 Local/Campus-Based fees vary with each Home College and will be fully identified on the Financial Aid Award Letter.

 The Cost of Attendance (COA) will be determined by the Home College, based on campus policies and in accordance with federal and state guidelines.
 The COA and associated fees are subject to review on an annual basis.

 The Cost of Attendance (COA) will be fully detailed & disclosed on the Financial Aid Award Letter, provided by the Home College.

 Student Enrollment Status

-To participate in the Exchange, the student must be enrolled in at least 6 units at their designated Home College.
+To use the Exchange’s cross-enrollment functionality and be eligible for federal Financial Aid maximum award, the student must be enrolled in at least six (6) units at their designated Home College.